CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ## Structure of your dissertation

 ### How long should my dissertation be?
 Dissertation lengths can vary depending on topic and project type.
-There are no hard minimum or maximum lengths for the dissertation, but we would be surprised if a dissertation is less than 25 pages or longer than 50 pages.
+There are no hard minimum or maximum lengths for the dissertation, but we would be surprised if a dissertation is less than 25 pages or longer than 50 pages - this does not include front matter and back matter (i.e. table of contents, bibliography, appendices, etc.).
+Note that this is different for 3rd year Maths and CS students doing the 20CP unit COMS30044.

 ### How should I structure my dissertation?
 There's a dissertation template in the [Dissertation Templates Section](/writing/#dissertation-templates) which lays out the standard format, with details of what to put in each section.
 Start here, and ask your supervisor what they would expect to see in a dissertation in your area.